replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

    You cannot change the permissions of a mounted network shared filesystem from the client side.
 To reassign the user:group to 1001:1001 for a directory that is already mounted, you must remount the directory.
 For example, for a CIFS mounted directory, specify the `uid=1001,gid=1001` mount options in the CIFS mount command.

-## Install Velero and Configure Host Path Storage
+## Configure Host Path Storage

 In this procedure, you install Velero and configure your initial storage destination.

 :::note
-If you already have Velero installed and want to update your storage destination, you can update settings in admin console.
-For more information about updating settings, see [Updating Host Path Settings in the Admin Console](#updating-host-path-settings-in-the-admin-console).
+If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
+For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 To install Velero and configure a host path storage destination: